-EH&S is now offering training courses on-line through the Blackboard e-Education platform.
+EH&S is now offering training courses on-line through the Safety Management System platform.
 Taking the courses on-line provides the same "credit" that you get when you attend the "live" classroom version.
 The on-line course can also be used to review the course material after you have taken the live class, or to take the annual refresher course, when required.

 Supervisors and PI's are responsible for ensuring that each new employee, whether temporary or permanent, attend new employee orientation programs and receives appropriate safety training at the start of employment.
 Supervisors and PI's are also responsible for ensuring that all of their employees receive the necessary safety training based on the work that their employees perform.

 There are several classes that you need to take if you work in a laboratory.
 These classes are determined by the work you are doing and the materials you may be exposed to.
 Review the Training Summary in the Laboratory Safety section to determine which classes you need.

 Department chairs, heads of offices, directors of programs, laboratory directors, principal investigators, managers, supervisors, etc. are responsible for the health and safety of employees engaged in activities under their direction or supervision.
 They must ensure that their employees comply with all relevant regulations and accepted standards and that work activities are performed in a safe and considerate manner.

 Personal Protective Equipment (PPE)